Emancipation of the British West Indies: Anti-slavery movement and emancipation policy

 Religious, economic, and social factors contributed to the British abolition of slavery throughout their empire.
 Throughout European colonies in the Caribbean, enslaved people engaged in revolts, labour stoppages and more everyday forms of resistance which enticed colonial authorities, who were eager to create peace and maintain economic stability in the colonies, to consider legislating abolition.
 The Haitian Revolution in the French colony of Saint-Domingue, the most successful slave uprising in the Americas, heightened British sensitivities to the potential outcomes of insurrection.
 In addition to slave revolts, Enlightenment schools of thought and evangelism led members of the British public to question the morality of slavery and the slave trade and during the 18th and 19th century there was a surge of abolitionist agitation.
 Religious figures played a prominent role in the crusade against slavery.
 Anti-slavery societies such as the British and Foreign Anti-Slavery Society (BFASS) circulated pamphlets about the cruelties and inhumanity of slavery, and petitions with hundreds of thousands of signatures were sent to the British Parliament, many of which came from women's organizations.
 Collectively, these men and women politicized slavery and placed pressure on the British government to abolish it.
 Developments in capitalism also contributed to emancipation.
 Some scholars, including Trinidadian historian Eric Williams, have claimed that with the emergence of capitalism, slavery was no longer profitable, and as such increased support for abolition beginning in the late 18th century.

-In 1807 British abolitionists saw partial success in their efforts when the government passed the Slave Trade Act, abolishing the slave trade.
-After passage of the Act, these reformers continued to press for the abolition of slavery itself.
-The British government formally abolished slavery in its colonies with passage of the Slavery Abolition Act of 1833.
-The legislation went into effect in August 1834 whereby all slaves in the British Empire were considered free under British law.
-After long and heated debates in Britain, the government agreed to compensate West Indian planters for shifting from slave to free labour, allotting £20 million for this purpose.
-However, the slaves were not compensated.
-In fact, the Abolition Act transformed the slaves into "apprentices", except in the cases of Antigua and Bermuda where the colonial governments rejected apprenticeship and fully emancipated slaves in 1834.
+British abolitionists saw partial success in their efforts when the government passed the Slave Trade Act 1807, abolishing the slave trade.
+After passage of the act, these reformers continued to press for the abolition of slavery itself.
+The British government formally abolished slavery in its colonies with passage of the Slavery Abolition Act 1833.
+The legislation went into effect in August 1834 whereby all enslaved people in the British Empire were considered free under British law.
+After long and heated debates in Britain, the government agreed to compensate West Indian planters for shifting from enslaved to free labour, allotting £20 million for this purpose.
+However, enslaved people were not compensated.
+In fact, the Abolition Act transformed the enslaved into "apprentices", except in the cases of Antigua and Bermuda where the colonial governments rejected apprenticeship and fully emancipated enslaved people in 1834.